Sharing our Pride of Place

 The Landmark Society believes that this groundbreaking new initiative will offer a unique opportunity to educate the Rochester community about the history of the local LGBTQ movement and add to the sense of pride about the place that our city occupies in the fight for civil rights & human dignity throughout our nation’s history.
 Just as Rochester is celebrated for the instrumental role that it has played in the abolitionist and women’s rights movements, so should it be recognized for its contributions to LGBTQ equality.
 The Landmark Society, with its preservation-based mission, is uniquely positioned to honor this history.

 Since some places of importance to the local LGBTQ community were likely established in secrecy, they could fade into anonymity unless their history is documented.
 Other sites have changed owners so many times that their importance may be overlooked.

 We are now in the process of identifying sites (see our draft list here); an additional goal is to identify places that can be listed on the National Register of Historic Places, which can lead to federal and state historic rehabilitation grants and tax credits to improve and preserve buildings and places of importance.

-Did you miss our Rochester LGBTQ Historic Sites walking tour during Pride Week 2018?
+Did you miss our Rochester LGBTQ Historic Sites Walking Tour during Pride Week 2018?
 We have also added two additional tours.
 Download the brochures below to take the tours yourself!